While some events are coming back within our region, there might still be cancellations and time changes due to COVID-19 and health restrictions.

 Click here for more information and to book.

-If you love to read, write and love words, then this Shared Reading Circle is for you.
+If you love stories, reading and words, then this Shared Reading Circle is for you.

 A story will be read out loud and there will be a discussion to follow.